Update: ‘Dodge electric sedan’ and ‘2023 Hyundai Ioniq 6‘ sections updated.

 2024 BMW i5 (BMW 5 Series Electric)

-The Cadillac Celestiq will be the brand’s new symbol of opulence, offering a plethora of cutting-edge technologies, new levels of comfort and convenience, and an advanced emission-free powertrain.
-The new flagship Cadillac sedan will arrive with features like SmartGlass Nanotechnology roof, Ultra Cruise, Ultium Energy Recovery, and more.
-It could have an impressive EPA-est. range of up to 400 miles.
-The ultimate Cadillac sedan will hit the production line at the GM Global Technical Center in Warren, Michigan, in 2023.
+The Cadillac Celestiq is the brand’s new symbol of opulence, offering a plethora of cutting-edge technologies, new levels of comfort and convenience, and an advanced emission-free powertrain.
+The new flagship Cadillac sedan boasts features like SmartGlass Nanotechnology roof, Ultra Cruise, an end-to-end 55-inch HD LED display on the dashboard, four individual seats, and more.

 2026 Chrysler 300 Electric successor